top of page

 To support the Maya communities, artisans from the region can sell their crafts without paying taxes or rent, making prices very affordable.
 This is the ideal place to buy souvenirs.

-Our Chichen Itza tour includes round-trip transportation from your hotel, a certified guide to accompany you throughout the day, and a buffet-style lunch featuring regional dishes.
+Join our Chichen Itza tour from Playa del Carmen for a fun day out.
+The tour includes round-trip transportation from your hotel, a certified guide to help you, and a buffet-style lunch with local dishes.

-The tour includes entrance to the Chichen Itza ruins in Mexico, admission to a sacred cenote, and a short visit to Valladolid.
+You will visit the Chichen Itza ruins in Mexico, explore a sacred cenote, and take a short trip to Valladolid.

-Everything is designed to offer and enriching experience of the Yucatán Peninsula's natural and historical wonders..
+Everything is set up to give you a rich experience of the Yucatán Peninsula's natural beauty and history.

-This peaceful town boasts beautiful Spanish architecture, with highlights including the Church of San Servacio, built in the mid-16th century and still standing proudly in the town's main square.
+On our way back, we'll stop in the charming town of Valladolid.
+This peaceful town has beautiful Spanish-style buildings.
+Don't miss the Church of San Servacio, built in the mid-16th century and still standing proudly in the town's main square.

 Tour to Chichen Itza from Playa del Carmen: Conclusion